-Policy 1.5.1: By October 2022, the City will adopt mandatory year-round landscape irrigation conservation measures and variances consistent with the "Model Code Language for Local Governments" provided by the South Florida Water Management District (SFWMD).
+Policy 1.5.1: By October 2022, the City will adopt mandatory year-round landscape irrigation conservation measures and variances to be adopted by the City will be consistent with the requirements of Chapter 40E-24, F.A.C.
 Implement the recommendations of the City's 10-Year WaterSupply Facilities Work Plan updated and adopted in 2015, and use its long-range conservation strategies as the basis to reduce water usage citywide by 16% to 126.82 gallons per capita per day or lower by 2025.